mikerhodesideas/google_ads_mcp/README.md

 Once the server is running, you can interact with it using the Gemini CLI.
 Type `/mcp` in Gemini to see the `Google Ads API` server listed in the results.

-## Launch
+#### Direct Launch

-To start the server directly, run the following command:
+To start the server directly, in the project path, run the following command:

 ```bash
 uv run -m ads_mcp.server